 The Lausanne Project was conceived in 2017, partly in reaction to the raft of scholarly projects then in preparation for the centenary of the Paris peace conference of 1919.
-The convenors were struck by the contrast between these initiatives and the dearth of scholarly attention paid to Lausanne outside Turkey.
-Although diplomatic historians had long recognized Lausanne as exceptional, as “the longest-lasting of the post-war settlements” (Alan Sharp), it continued to figure as an outlier or semi-detached epilogue in accounts focused on the 1919-20 treaties.
+We were struck by the contrast between these initiatives and the dearth of scholarly attention paid to Lausanne outside Turkey.
+Although diplomatic historians had long recognized Lausanne as exceptional, as “the longest-lasting of the post-war settlements” (Alan Sharp), as well as the treaty that ended that “Greater War” which began (again, in the Ottoman Empire) in 1911, it continued to figure as an outlier or semi-detached epilogue in accounts focused on the 1919-20 treaties.

 Get in touch